DE Get Support

 4) Test time tracking

 That’s it.
-The activated employees can now enter working times or record them via the time clock (provided you activated the time clock above in step 1) and you can view the list of working time entries, open working time accounts, analyze times, download them, etc.
+The activated employees can now enter working times or record them via the virtual time clock (provided you activated the time clock in step 1), and you can view the list of working time entries, open working time accounts, run reports, download data, and more.

 5) Enable time tracking for all employees

-If you decide to use time tracking across the entire company, remove the restriction of time tracking to certain departments (see point 1 above).
-You should also move the date for the start of time tracking, because the newly activated users have not entered any working time entries since the previous start of time tracking and would therefore go negative.
-And finally, you should adjust the overtime starting credit, see 3 above.
+Once you have decided to use time tracking across the entire company, remove the restriction to specific departments (see step 1 above).
+You should also move the start date of time tracking forward, because newly activated users will not have entered any working time entries since the previous start date and would therefore go into negative balances.
+Finally, adjust the overtime starting balance as described in step 3.